ancwrd1/snx-rs/README.md

 * `cert-path` - path to PFX, PEM or the custom PKCS11 driver file, depending on the selected cert type.
 The default PKCS11 driver is `opensc-pkcs11.so` which requires opensc package to be installed.
 * `cert-password` - password for PKCS12 or pin for PKCS11.
 Must be provided for those types.
 * `cert-id` - optional hexadecimal ID of the certificate for PKCS11 type.
-Could be in the form of 'xx:xx' or 'xxxx'.
+Could be in the form of 'xx:xx:xx' or 'xxxxxx'.

 ## Additional usage notes